juandebravo/params-validator/README.md

         end

-  More examples can be found in test folder.
+  More examples can be found in test/spec folders.